International students who wish to take a break from study are required to either apply for an intermission or a short term leave of absence.

-Standard 13 of the National Code states that a registered provider can only allow a student to apply for intermission (leave of absence) on the grounds of compassionate or compelling circumstances.
+National Code 2018 states that a registered provider can only allow a student to apply for intermission (leave of absence) on the grounds of compassionate or compelling circumstances.
 Examples of compassionate or compelling circumstances could be where the students has an illness where a medical certificate states that the student is unable to attend classes, the serious illness or death of a family member or some other compassionate or compelling circumstance that is beyond the control of the student and for which the student can provide evidence.

 Can I remain in Australia while on intermission?

 Yes, you are able to remain in Australia while on intermission.
 You are also permitted to work while on intermission.